MicrosoftDocs/xamarin-docs/docs/cross-platform/troubleshooting/questions/missing-vs-extensions.md

 ## Error Message: This project is incompatible with the current edition of Visual Studio

-Ensure  a compatible version of Visual Studio is installed:

--   Visual Studio 2017 (Community, Professional, or Enterprise)
+Ensure Visual Studio 2017 (Community, Professional or Enterprise) or newer is installed.
--   Visual Studio 2015 (Community, Professional, or Enterprise)

 See also the [Windows requirements](~/cross-platform/get-started/requirements.md#windows-requirements).